hashicorp/consul/website/source/docs/agent/options.html.markdown

   permissions if it does not exist.
 It allows operators to bootstrap the ACL system with a token ID that is well-known.
   <br><br>
-  Note that the `acl_master_token` is only installed when a server acquires cluster leadership.
+  The `acl_master_token` is only installed when a server acquires cluster leadership.
 If you would like to install or change the `acl_master_token`, set the new value for `acl_master_token` in the configuration for all servers.
 Once this is done, restart the current leader to force a leader election.
-If the acl_master_token is not supplied, then the servers do not create a master token.
+If the `acl_master_token` is not supplied, then the servers do not create a master token.
 When you provide a value, it can be any string value.
 Using a UUID would ensure that it looks the same as the other tokens, but isn't strictly necessary.